NVIDIA-Merlin/HugeCTR/docs/source/hugectr_core_features.md

 <br></br>

-## Embedding Training Cache

-Embedding Training Cache (ETC) gives you the ability to train a large model up to terabytes.
-It's implemented by loading a subset of an embedding table, which exceeds the aggregated capacity of GPU memory, into the GPU in a coarse-grained, on-demand manner during the training stage.

-For more information, see the details for [HugeCTR Embedding Training Cache](hugectr_embedding_training_cache).

 ## HugeCTR to ONNX Converter

 The HugeCTR to Open Neural Network Exchange (ONNX) converter (hugectr2onnx) is a Python package that can convert HugeCTR models to ONNX.
 It can improve the compatibility of HugeCTR with other deep learning frameworks since ONNX serves as an open-source format for AI models.